 Being a mom and working outside the home makes for quite a juggling act.
-There are so many things you have to know and rememeber.
+There are so many things you have to remember before walking out the door.
 Over my 12 months of pumping, I compilled this list of everything I needed to pack for my work milk pumping sessions.
 My Type A personality lives for checklists lol, hopefully you’ll find it helpful as well.

 Below you’ll find all the things you have to have in order to pump and all the things that will help make your time in the lactation room as comfortable as possible.